railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_workflow.rst

 Processes are used by end-users to help them understand the problems which have not been handled in OpenERP.
-You can find actions that have no influence on the software, such as “Telephone customer to thank him”, and “Send a fax to reassure him”.
-Alongwith providing user help, processes provide functions such
+You can find actions that have no influence on the software, such as “Telephone customer to thank him”, and “Send a fax to reassure them”.
+As well as providing user help, processes provide functions such
 as:

 * integration with OpenERP Help and the company's quality manual,